eth0net/NoAutoTreeCut/README.md

 # ![NoAutoTreeCut](./About/Preview.png)

-WARNING: ALPHA VERSION, NOT FULLY TESTED!

-Prevent your pawns automatically cutting trees and uproot them instead!
+Stop pawns automatically cutting trees and uproot them instead!

 **Commissioned in the RimWorld Mod Market**